esmail-abdulfattah/INLAPLUS/README.md

 remotes::install_github("esmail-abdulfattah/INLAPLUS")
 ```

 Now you can R-INLAPLUS package to run your codes.
+Use the R file in inst folder above to test a running code.

 # How to use INLAPLUS in Python?